ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

 1. On the [Aftership console](https://admin.aftership.com/), click **Shipments** on the left menu and then click **Add shipment**.

 1. On the **Add new shipment** page, enter a tracking number in the **Tracking no.** field and then click **Save shipment**.
-Optionally, you can fill all fields in this page.
+Optionally, you can fill in all fields on this page.

-    Confirm your localhost app receives a event notification and logs both headers and body in the terminal.
+    Confirm your localhost app receives an event notification and logs both headers and body in the terminal.

 ### Inspecting requests